Skip to main content

 She has served on the Mission Arts Council Board, also as their President one of the years.
 She was on the Cultural Resources Commission in Mission, BC from 2016-2018 and offered music workshops at the Mission Children's Festival for over 15 years until 2019.

-She has also been running the Mission Coffee House Concert Series for over 15 years.
+She ran the Mission Coffee House Concert Series for over 15 years.
+And now she is the creative director for the Mission Twilight Concert Series!

 Her first love is music education, whether it be the wee kids just starting out or older adults rediscovering their love of music.
 She enjoys providing free music workshops for the Mission Children's Festival every year.
 Her philosophy is that everyone should participate in music in some way.
 Singing, playing and listening to music can light up the lives of many, and should be shared with everyone.